opendocsg/slw-judgments-backfill/2018_SGHC_242/report.md

  (d) The third principle follows, and is an elaboration of the second principle, that an appellant must show special circumstances before the court will grant a stay.

-7       The parties also raised the case of _Denis Matthew Harte v Dr Tan Hun Hoe & Another_ [2001] SGHC 19 (“ _Harte_ ”) during the hearing.
+7       The parties also raised the case of _Denis Matthew Harte v Dr Tan Hun Hoe & Another_ <span class="citation">[2001] SGHC 19</span> (“ _Harte_ ”) during the hearing.
 There, the court took into account the fact that judgment was not a summary one.
 It had been granted after a trial of 31 days.
 On the other hand, the first principle reiterated in _Strandore_ is that there is no difference between a judgment granted on a summary basis or after a full trial for the purposes of an application for a stay of execution.
 I was also of the view that there should be no difference.

 8       Two other points were also mentioned in _Harte_ and _Strandore_.